Failing to report sexual offences against children

 - you received information about the victim who is now an adult and you reasonably believe they don’t want to reveal it to the police

-- you believe reporting the offence would endanger you or another person (other than the alleged offender).
+- you believe reporting the offence would endanger you or another person (other than the alleged offender) and that failure to give the information to police is reasonable.

 The new law specifies that information about a sexual offence against a child that has been gained during, or in connection with, a religious confession, must be reported to police.